natmasslove/aws_howto/glue_emrserverless_comparison/README.md

     .load()
 )
 ```
-And, of course, you will need to retrieve DB credentials first (most likely from Secrets Manager).
+And, of course, you will need to retrieve database credentials first (most likely from Secrets Manager).

-In **AWS Glue** you can use built-in mechanism of Glue Connections, where you define connection properties alongside with
+In contrast, **AWS Glue** simplifies database integration with its built-in Glue Connections where you define connection properties and credentials (ideally referencing a pre-created secret).
-credentials (best practice is to reference pre-created secret).
-Then you can just like this:
+Database interaction using Glue Connection is very easy:

 ```python
 dynamic_frame_read = glueContext.create_dynamic_frame.from_options(